gkarakou/dotfiles/README.md

 # vimdot
-A custom .vimrc to turn vim into a powerful ide
+A custom and stylish .vimrc to turn vim into a powerful ide.
+Thank you vim devs!